EliasL15/Appointment_System/readme.md

   - View available time slots and book appointments.
   - Reschedule or cancel existing appointments.

-- **Real-Time Notifications**:
-  - Notifications for upcoming appointments and important updates.

 - **Responsive Design**:
   - Optimized for use on desktop, tablet, and mobile devices.